This post is a guide to things to do in SoHo, including the top things to see and do, where to eat, shop, and see art.

 SoHo is located in Lower Manhattan and can be reached by multiple subway lines.

-SoHo's boundaries are Houston Street on the north and Canal Street on the south, 6th Avenue on the west, and Crosby Street on the east.
+SoHo's boundaries are Houston Street in the north, Canal Street in the south, 6th Avenue in the west, and Crosby Street in the east.

 How to get here: